tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Fundamentals/Icons_and_Splash_Screens/iOS_Launch_Files.md

 ![InitialVC](./InitialVC.png)

 Thats it!
 Save the storyboard, clean the build directory and cache (see chapter below) and run your app.
 If you want to include images, make sure to check the "**Use images**" paragraph above to handle image hashes.

+## Handle dark mode in storyboard

+You can add dark mode support to custom storyboards (see `Option B: Use a custom Storyboard` above) by using semantic colors inside the storyboard.
+Titanium will automatically pick up the correct colors based on the system setting afterwards.

 ## Dealing with Launch File cache